 “Project scope is a deal breaker.
 You may start with what feels like a doable task, but then as you spend time identifying suitable end users and departments who would benefit the most from switching to hybrid or remote, and then look at the applications they use and review if, in fact, they can migrate successfully to Microsoft Intune, suddenly the project involves a lot more discovery, time and budget than initially thought.” -- Head of End User Computing, Juriba Enterprise Customer

-Every migration starts with a project scope definition: what is in and out of scope, assets, users, applications etc. When starting the migration, Dashworks acts as a powerful data warehouse for the project, allowing users to understand the environment by showing the relationships of devices, applications, and owners fully and clearly.
+Every migration starts with a definition of project scope: what is in and out of scope, assets, users, applications, etc. When starting the migration, Dashworks acts as a powerful data warehouse for the project, allowing users to understand the environment by showing the relationships of devices, applications, and owners fully and clearly.

 It provides the template to scope the project, analyzing which devices suitable candidates and are in scope for migration, what is the packaging criteria: categorizing the applications (Intunewin wrapper or MSIX), setting the application prioritization, and communicating with application owners for testing whilst providing the framework to manage device readiness for migration.